Los Angeles Insurance Bad Faith Attorney

 Once an insurance company enters into a contract with a policy holder,

-they must provide the coverage that is detailed in the contract, act in
+- Provide the coverage that is detailed in the contract

-good faith, and hold the insured's interests at the same level as
+- Hold the insured's interests at the same level as their own

-their own.
-Violating the rights of the insured is clearly illegal, and
+Violating the rights of the insured is clearly illegal, and a qualified

 Gianelli & Morris can help you seek justice for your case.
 If you enter into an insurance